![]() | Goat Rocks WildernessWilderness - Washington |

 Extinct for some two million years, a volcano with an elevation of 12,000 feet (3,700 m) once dominated this landscape.
 The eroded remnant of this volcano consists of rugged peaks that average over 7,000 feet (2,100 m) elevation.
 The highest point among them is Gilbert Peak, at 8,184 feet (2,494 m) with a prominence of 3,664 feet (1,117 m).
 On the shaded northern slopes of the major peaks are the Packwood, McCall, Conrad, and Meade glaciers.
 The wilderness is drained by the North and South Forks of the Tieton, Cispus, and Cowlitz rivers and their tributaries.
 The lowest point in the wilderness is near Packwood Lake at 2,920 feet (890 m).

-Visitor map of Goat Rocks Wilderness, Tatoosh Wilderness, Glacier View Wilderness in Gifford Pinchot National Forest (NF) and Okanogan-Wenatchee National Forest (NF).
+Visitor Map of Goat Rocks Wilderness, Tatoosh Wilderness, Glacier View Wilderness in Gifford Pinchot National Forest (NF) and Okanogan-Wenatchee National Forest (NF) in Washington.
 Published by the U.S. Forest Service (USFS).

-Visitor map of Gifford Pinchot National Forest (NF).
+Map of capsites and social trails used in the past in the Mount Adams area in Gifford Pinchot National Forest (NF)in Washington.
 Published by the U.S. Forest Service (USFS).

 Draft of the Motor Vehicle Travel Map (MVTM) of Naches Ranger District in Okanogan-Wenatchee National Forest (NF) in Washington.
 Published by the U.S. Forest Service (USFS).